zincsearch/zincsearch/CONTRIBUTING.md

 Setting CGO_ENABLED=0 allows for static linking, which results in a single binary output that has no dependencies.

-setting up ldflags allows for passing values like version number to the binary at build time instead of hardcoding the value in cource code.
+setting up ldflags allows for passing values like version number to the binary at build time instead of hardcoding the value in source code.
 Generally the version number is set by the CI pipeline during build by using the git tag.

 ## Developing